frm-system/frm/backend/docs/index.rst

 ..
-Fontain documentation master file, created by sphinx-quickstart on Sat Dec 29 18:54:18 2012.
+FRM documentation master file, created by sphinx-quickstart on Sat Dec 29 18:54:18 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Fontain's API documentation!
+Welcome to FRM's API documentation!
 =======================================